acerstructor/Jenokai_dmenu/README.md

 An efficient dynamic menu for X.

 ## dmenu patching project
-combined dmenu patches from succless.org (boarders - lineheight - centered - xyw)
+is a combined dmenu patches from succless.org
+  1. boarders
+  2. lineheight
+  3. centered
+  4. xyw

 ## Requirements
 In order to build dmenu you need the Xlib header files.